ProximaSF/Simple-Linux-Shell-AI-Wrapper/README.md

 - Prompt: a *required* argument to ask AI a question based on the context it can see
 - Token: *optional* argument to determine how many token will be used for the output.
 - Verbose: *optional* argument to echo other argument inputs

+## Side Notes:

+- While logging.sh is running, running commands like `clear` should not reset/clear the `recorded_session.log`